Hackopotamus/portfolio/_writeups/2026-08-29-htb-optimum.md

 Exploits: http://packetstormsecurity.com/files/156651/Microsoft-Windows-WizardOpium-Local-Privilege-Escalation.html, http://packetstormsecurity.com/files/159569/Microsoft-Windows-Uninitialized-Variable-Local-Privilege-Escalation.html, https://exploit-db.com/exploits/48180
 ```

-**MS16-032**
+**MS16-032 (Manual)**

-To finish, we'll manually exploit one of the vulnerabilities and complete the manual approach to this section.
+To finish, we'll exploit one of the vulnerabilities and complete the manual approach to this section.
 We'll use **MS16-032**, as it appears to be a little more stable than CVE-2019-1458.
 With that reasoning out of the way, we can focus on sourcing an exploit.
 We find a suitable candidate [here](https://raw.githubusercontent.com/EmpireProject/Empire/master/data/module_source/privesc/Invoke-MS16032.ps1) that we can use for this demonstration.

 After downloading and inspecting the exploit, we can see an example of how it can be used near the top of the script.
 Given the issues we encountered with Sherlock freezing our shell, it seems sensible to take some precautions here as well.
 We can add a self-call to the bottom of the script, instructing it to execute the `rev.exe` shell we previously transferred to the machine.